iterative/dvc.org/static/docs/tutorial/sharing-data.md

 > Using your shared cache a colleague can reuse ML models that were trained on
 > your machine.

-First, you need to modify the cloud settings in the DVC config file.
+First, you need to set a data remote which will be stored in the project's config file.
 This can be done using the CLI as shown below.

 > Note that we are using `dvc-share` s3 bucket as an example and you don't have
 > write access to it, so in order to follow the tutorial you will need to either